How to deal with angry customers: 8 proven steps that turn complaints into loyalty

 If you've worked in customer service, chances are you've heard this more than once.

-Dealing with angry customers feels awful.
+Dealing with upset customers feels awful.
 Nobody wakes up excited about handling complaints, but here's the thing: more than half of consumers will switch to a competitor after just one bad experience.
 And when customers get really frustrated?
 43% have actually yelled or raised their voice during customer service calls.

 Here's what matters most — how you respond beats what went wrong every single time.
 That angry customer calling about a broken product?
 They're not just upset about the thing that broke.
 They're testing whether you actually care about fixing it.